-If you are a local take advantage of our New Intro Package — $35 for 3 classes for one month!
+If you are a local take advantage of our Intro Package — $35 for 3 classes for one month!
 (Please provide proof you are a local)

 That is an amazing deal.
 We want to give a big warm welcome to our new yogis at YSM!
 Many beginner students start their yoga journey here.
 Everyone can practice yoga regardless of age, experience, or flexibility.
 We try to have something for everyone at the studio…warm, hot, family and restorative classes.